Peter Cushing OBE

 Following the success of Curse, he then made the role of Professor Van Helsing his own in Hammer’s successful Dracula productions.
 He went on to make 24 films with Hammer, and 17 for Hammer’s rival companies, Amicus (15) and Tigon (2).

-Despite his many appearances in the horror films of the 50’s, 60’s and 70’s Peter is quoted as saying, “I have no deep personal interest in the horror genre, but I do enjoy making films, and I feel extremely lucky to have been so closely associated with the Hammer success story”.
+Despite his many appearances in the horror films of the 50’s, 60’s and 70’s Peter suffered from nyctophobia (a fear of the dark) from early in his life, but in his later years overcame this by forcing himself to take walks outside after midnight. is quoted as saying, “I have no deep personal interest in the horror genre, but I do enjoy making films, and I feel extremely lucky to have been so closely associated with the Hammer success story”.

 After being diagnosed with prostrate cancer in May 1982, doctors determined he had twelve to eighteen months to live.
 To their surprise, however, he recovered well enough to be released from the hospital, and although his health continued to gradually decline, he lived another twelve years without any operative treatment or chemotherapy.